Tesla Universal Wall Connector Review

 - Run the two 6-gauge THWN-2 wires (L1 and L2) (from the 60A dedicated circuit breaker) and a 10-gauge ground (from the ground busbar) wire through the conduit.

-- Attach strain relief fittings on both ends of the conduit to keep the wires secure and prevent stress on the connections.
+- Attach strain-relief fittings at both ends of the conduit to keep the wires secure and prevent stress on the connections.

 Mount the Charger